oolong-dev/OpenTelemetry.jl/README.md

 - View Metrics in Prometheus
 - View Metrics in Prometheus with Open Telemetry Collector
-- Combine Logging, Tracing and Metrics
+- View Logs, Traces, and Metrics Together in Grafana and Logstash
 - An End-to-end Toy Example with Auto Instrumentation across Different Languages
 - Case Study 1: Empower `Dagger.jl` with `OpenTelemetry.jl`
 - Case Study 2: Empower `AlphaZero.jl` with `OpenTelemetry.jl`